Podantics Podiatry Adelaide

 - Keep the skin on your feet in good condition by moisturising daily.
 Avoiding putting cream between your toes to reduce the risk of tinea.

-- Don't go barefoot (especially out side).
+- Don't go barefoot (especially outside).

 - Avoid talcum powder where possible.